-Due to the way Civilization VI was designed you no longer have the highly specific niche focuses of the previous game.
-Most civs still tend to favour one area over others, but this time around – with one or two exceptions – each faction is focused on one, maybe two of the core victory conditions in the game.
+Due to the way Civilization VI is designed you no longer have the highly specific, focused civs of the previous game.
+Most still tend to favour one area over others, but you’ll often find various civs able to flex into a couple of different victory conditions (with one or two exceptions) which allows for some flexibility in how you play them.

 - Tomyris of Scythia

 - Teddy Roosevelt of America

 - Basil II of Byzantium

 - Frederick Barbarossa of Germany

 - Lady Sky Sky of Maya

 - Qin Shi Huang of China

 - Wilhelmina of the Netherlands